 I still loved the old wall and woodwork colors (Sherwin Williams ‘Mythical’ and ‘Dewberry’ respectively), and I was hoping to keep those colors.

 So I armed myself with paint swatches (in case I got lucky with the fabric find), measurements for the headboard and drapes, and a picture of the rug on my phone, and headed downtown to the fabric district.

-I fell in love with a wonderful vibrant Italian silk wide stripe fabric that perfectly coordinated with the paint chips and the rug.
-By negotiating a better price, I decided to buy it.
-The fabric’s elegance and beauty won me over.
+I found a wonderful vibrant Italian silk wide stripe fabric that perfectly coordinated with the paint chips and the rug.

 At the same time, I bought a yard of gorgeous large plaid linen because it had the exact same color as the dark stripe.

 I loved how it would be an amazing texture and pattern contrast to the shiny silk.

 Then, I followed someone else’s advice and bought a golden velvet for the headboard which I didn’t really love.

 It did match the gold in the drapery fabric but just didn’t have the pizzazz I wanted.
 So I ended up using a silk fabric I had on hand at home instead.